Where did you go to school?

 What is your favorite thing about Austin?

 I have been lucky to live in some wonderful places but Austin really has it all.
 I love the eclectic mix of people from all areas of the country that have made Austin their home.
-There are so many delicious restaurants and a wide array of unique venues for both movies and music.
+There is such an array of culinary options and so many unique local businesses to support.
 Of course, being from the north, you can't beat this weather.
-Anytime I can kayak in the middle of February I'm content.
+Anytime I can paddleboard in the middle of February I'm content.

 What do you do when you're not at the office?